 Love, Spirit, Breath, Fire

-“For now we see through a glass darkly, but then face to face
+For now we see through a glass darkly, but then face to face

-…Now abideth faith, hope, charity, but the greatest of these is charity”
+…Now abideth faith, hope, charity, but the greatest of these is charity

-(1 Cor 13:12–13)
+(1 Cor 13.12–13)

-Many of the themes of Hopkins’s Wreck of the Deutschland recur in the 1877 poems written in its aftermath.
-A mystical understanding of the sacraments, an emphasis on the doctrine of the mystical body, the deification of the soul, the indwelling of the Spirit and the soul’s contemplative ascent to divine vision – these are some of the themes that recur in poems that follow the Wreck.
-These themes are again frequently developed through emblematic and typological methods.
+Many of the themes of Hopkins’s The Wreck of the Deutschland can be seen to recur in the 1877 poems written in its aftermath.
+A mystical understanding of the sacraments, an emphasis on the doctrine of the mystical body, the deification of the soul, the indwelling of the Spirit and the soul’s contemplative ascent to divine vision – these are some of the themes continued in poems that follow The Wreck.
+Several of these poems similarly employ emblematic and typological methods.
 It becomes possible to speak of a number of ‘agglomerations’ that are central to understanding Hopkins’s heart-mysticism.
 This imagery, heavily influenced by baroque emblem tradition, becomes inextricably linked with the soul’s ascent.
 In Hopkins’s poetry, what is at stake is not merely a visual and poetic vocabulary of the heart, but a deeply inscribed imagining of a personal union with the divine, achieved in and by the spirit.

 Hopkins’s nature sonnets of 1877 express an exuberant recognition of the divine in nature.
-Written during his final year at St Beuno’s, these are some of Hopkins’s best-known poems: ‘God’s Grandeur,’ ‘The Starlight Night,’ ‘Spring,’ ‘In the Valley of the Elwy,’ ‘The Sea and the Skylark,’ ‘The Windhover,’ ‘Pied Beauty,’ ‘Hurrahing in Harvest,’ ‘The Caged Skylark.’
+Written during his final year at St Beuno’s, these are some of Hopkins’s best-known poems: ‘God’s Grandeur’, ‘The Starlight Night’, ‘Spring’, ‘In the Valley of the Elwy’, ‘The Sea and the Skylark’, ‘The Windhover’, ‘Pied Beauty’, ‘Hurrahing in Harvest’, ‘The Caged Skylark’.
 Perhaps the most famous is ‘The Windhover’, describing the flight of a falcon at dawn.
-The subtitle of the poem ‘To Christ our Lord’ prompts questions about the falcon as a symbol of Christ and the poem seemingly suggests a moment of contemplative apprehension.
+The subtitle of the poem ‘To Christ our Lord’ prompts questions about the falcon as a symbol of Christ and the poem seems to suggest a moment of contemplative apprehension.
 One reading of ‘The Windhover’ is that the poem is developed through visual metaphors deriving from the ‘School of the Heart’ emblem tradition.
 The poem’s conception is itself perhaps emblematic: the falcon is the heart-bird of emblematic discourse.
 This is the central metaphor of the sonnet and one that is easily related to Christopher Harvey’s Schola Cordis.
 As we have seen, Harvey’s anonymously published engravings were regularly assigned to Quarles and printed together with Quarles’s Emblems, which appeared in at least thirty nineteenth-century editions.
-Chapter Eight looked closely Hopkins’s emblematic inheritance, and his general acquaintance with Quarles and the emblem-literature of ‘Herbert’s school’.
+Chapter 8 looked closely Hopkins’s emblematic inheritance, and his general acquaintance with Quarles and the emblem-literature of ‘Herbert’s school’.
 Interestingly, the 1844 edition of Herbert’s The Temple includes Harvey’s ‘The Synagogue’ and suggests Harvey as the probable author of the Schola Cordis.
 Whether or not Hopkins knew of the true authorship of the Schola Cordis, he was clearly aware of the relation between emblematic tradition and Herbert’s poetry.
 The emblematic and Continental heart-imagery of ‘The Windhover’ shows some parallels with the ways in which Herbert himself drew on and influenced emblematic imagery of the seventeenth century.